A $\sigma_{2}$ Penrose inequality for conformal asymptotically hyperbolic 4-discs: Quasi-local mass via level sets

 where the third inequality is due to Cauchy inequality and the fourth inequality holds because of the iso-perimetric inequality.
-We note that $|B_{1}|$=$\frac{|S_{3}|}{4}$.
-By the inequality of arithmetic and geometric means, we have
+By the inequality of arithmetic and geometric means, we then derive from (\ref{eq:key110})